twhiston/drupal_module_tester/README.md

 If you want to change the scripts run you could mount a custom scripts folder to `opt/app-root/runtime` and add changes to `test.sh`
 `opt/app-root/runtime` must also contain a phpunit.xml file, which will be used to run the tests

+`opt/app-root/runtime/test.sh` should not be used as the container command unless you want to completely bypass the bootstrapping process.
+The usual command will be /opt/app-root/scripts/test.sh

 ## Environmental Variables